loudnumbers/loudnumbers_norns/README.md

 # Loud Numbers

 Loud Numbers is a [data sonification](https://en.wikipedia.org/wiki/Sonification) script for Norns.
-Right now it turns .csv files into melodies, though I have ambitions for it to eventually turn many more kinds of data file into many more musical attributes, as well as outputting MIDI over USB and control voltages through Crow.
+It turns .csv files into melodies and control voltages.

 You can select the root note and scale with encoders 2 and 3.
 Encoder 1 selects the bpm.
 Key 2 toggles play/pause, and key 3 toggles whether the melody should loop when you reach the end of the dataset or not.